huangrh/MyNotes/cs50 -mark zuckerberg.md

-"its really important to do something instead of worrying about what end result will be" -mark zuckerberg
+"**its really important to do something instead of worrying about what end result will be"** -*mark zuckerberg*

 This learn as you do method really makes you do something you think you cant